unhuman-io/obot/README.md

-# Robot
+# Freebot

-See the wiki for a project description: https://github.com/unhuman-io/robot/wiki
+See the wiki for a project description: https://github.com/unhuman-io/freebot/wiki

 # Host PC software